Jacqueline Fernandez: Commercial success (2014–2018)

 Karan Malhotra's action drama Brothers was Fernandez's next release.
 Co-starring alongside Akshay Kumar and Sidharth Malhotra, Fernandez played Jenny, a fearless mother struggling for her child, a role which she described as "challenging", "intense", and "difficult".
 The role marked a departure from the glamorous characters that she had a reputation for portraying.
 Dhriti Sharma of Zee News called her character "soft, timid and promising", and praised her for: "convincingly pull[ing] off a pleasing character of a street fighter's wife".
 Film critic Subhash K. Jha noted that she: "...in a limited role gives her finest emotive shot", while critic Raja Sen remarked: "[she] plays Kumar's long-sobbing wife who gets so deliriously happy on seeing a text message that it may well have contained news about a Kick sequel."
 Later that year, she starred in the horror thriller Definition of Fear, which marked her Hollywood debut.

-Fernandez began 2016 with a role in Housefull 3 which is the third instalment to the Housefull Series's.
+Fernandez began 2016 with a role in Housefull 3 which is the third instalment to the Housefull Series'.
 The ensemble comedy film paired her with Akshay Kumar as her love interest.
-The critic for Firstpost was disappointed with the picture and criticised Fernandez for her inclination towards a film, where she is treated as nothing more than a "visual attraction".
+The critic for Firstpost was disappointed with the picture and criticized Fernandez for her inclination towards a film, where she is treated as nothing more than a "visual attraction".
 Nevertheless, the film was a commercial success, grossing ₹1.88 billion worldwide.
 Her next film—the action adventure Dishoom—also grossed ₹1.2 billion worldwide at the box-office.
 Later that year, she served as a judge to the ninth season of the dance show Jhalak Dikhhla Jaa.

 In 2017, Fernandez appeared in Chandran Rutnam's English-Sri Lankan crime-thriller According to Matthew.
 The film was her maiden cinematic appearance in Sri Lankan cinema as well.
 The film was released in Sri Lanka on 7 April 2017 in CEL Theatres with the title Anuragini.
 Her next film was the action-comedy A Gentleman, with Siddharth Malhotra from the director duo Raj Nidimoru and Krishna D.K.
 The film was poorly received by critics and was a box-office flop.
 Later that year, she appeared in David Dhawan's comedy film Judwaa 2, opposite Varun Dhawan and Taapsee Pannu.
 It was a sequel to the 1997 comedy film Judwaa.
 The film proved to be a box-office success earning ₹2.26 billion worldwide.
 In 2018, she starred alongside Salman Khan in Race 3, the third addition to the Race Franchise.
 Race 3 was a box office success earning more than ₹3 billion worldwide despite mixed reviews.